Supportive Care

 May be given as a patch placed on the skin (usually behind the ear)

-Symptoms of an allergic reaction include: rash, hives, itching, chills, fever, headache, muscle ache, shortness of breath, coughing, tightness in the throat, swelling of the face or neck.
+Symptoms of an allergic reaction may include rash, hives, itching, runny nose, fever, chills, headache, muscle aches, shortness of breath, coughing, tightness in the throat, dizziness, low blood pressure, pain in the chest, side, or back, swelling of the face or neck.

 Not all patients who take scopolamine will experience these side effects.
-Common side effects are bolded, but there may be others.
+Common side effects are in bold, but there may be others.
 Please report all suspected side effects to your doctor or pharmacist.

 Find more information on side effects.